scionproto/scion/doc/BeaconService.md

 * `Beacons`: This table stores the raw beacons with some additional metadata used to select the beacons.
 * `IntfToBeacons`: This table maps the (ISD-AS, IfId) pair to all beacons containing that IfId.
-* `Revocations`: This table contains all revocations that are not expired.

 #### Beacon Insertion